EvotecIT/PSWriteHTML/readme.md

 - 0.0.149
   - ➕ Added multiple new icons for `Fonts Awesome`
+  - 🐛 Fixed `New-TableEvent`.
+It would not display 0 records if there are no matching records
   - Libraries
     - 🔨 Upgraded `FontsAwesome` from 5.15.1 to 5.15.3
     - 🔨 Upgraded `JustGate` from 1.4.1 to 1.4.2